BarbaraPapa/Hangman-game/README.md

 - Typescript
 ---
 ### How to run
-- Npm install
+- npm install
-- Npm run dev
+- npm run dev
 ---